Zavim/aces-website/src/components/blueBox.md

 ## Achievement through Community Education & Support (ACES)

-We are a fun-focused high school mentoring program.

-We help 9th-12th grade Lorain High School/Success Academy students accept and successfully navigate a series of challenges.

-The students develop inherent skills to overcome barriers hindering educational, social, emotional and career growth.
+We are a fun-focused student mentoring program helping 8th – 12th graders within Lorain County to navigate challenges and barriers detrimental to their academic, social, emotional, and career growth.

+Students are supported as needed during, after school, evenings and on weekends.
+ACES also manages a chat room ensuring we are always available to students.